 Will there be any changes to the course schedule?

 Classes will take place throughout the day and week, just like any other semester.
-In Spring 2021, classes will meet at the same times as they did in Fall 2020.

 Where will students be allowed to park?